Tiago Pinto: Early years

 Pinto was born in Porto.
-After receiving his first football lessons at S.L.
-Benfica, both he and his father joined neighbouring Sporting CP, and the 12-year-old went on to complete his development at the Estádio José Alvalade.
+After receiving his first football lessons at Benfica, both he and his father joined neighbouring Sporting CP, and the 12-year-old went on to complete his development at the Estádio José Alvalade.

-For 2007–08, Pinto was loaned to C.D.
-Olivais e Moscavide of the third division, and spent the following campaign with Primeira Liga newcomers C.D.
-Trofense.
-On 18 April 2009 he scored his first goal in the competition, as consolation in a 2–1 away defeat against Rio Ave FC.
+For 2007–08, Pinto was loaned to Olivais e Moscavide of the third division, and spent the following campaign with Primeira Liga newcomers Trofense.
+He scored his first goal in the competition on 18 April 2009, a consolation in a 2–1 away defeat against Rio Ave.

-In September 2009, after cutting ties with Sporting, Pinto signed a four-year contract with S.C.
-Braga.
+In September 2009, after cutting ties with Sporting, Pinto signed a four-year contract with Braga.
 In his only season, he made no competitive appearances as the Minho side finished in second position.

 Rio Ave

 Pinto was released in summer 2010, and joined fellow top-flight club Rio Ave.
 He arrived to replace Braga-bound Sílvio, and had previously failed a medical at Vitória de Setúbal.

 On 3 September 2012, Pinto was loaned to Spanish side Deportivo de La Coruña for one year, without the option to purchase.
-He was presented before 200 fans at the Estadio Riazor and joined several compatriots at his new team, making his official debut on 1 November by playing the entirety of a 1–1 home draw with RCD Mallorca in the last-32 stage of the Copa del Rey and also featuring three minutes in place of Juan Domínguez in the goalless second leg four weeks later, with the subsequent elimination on the away goals rule; between those two cup matches he appeared in his only game for them in La Liga, starting and finishing the 5–3 loss at Real Zaragoza.
+He was presented before 200 fans at the Estadio Riazor and joined several compatriots at his new team, making his official debut on 1 November by playing the entirety of a 1–1 home draw with Mallorca in the last-32 stage of the Copa del Rey and also featuring three minutes in place of Juan Domínguez in the goalless second leg four weeks later, with the subsequent elimination on the away goals rule; between those two cup matches he appeared in his only game for them in La Liga, starting and finishing the 5–3 loss at Real Zaragoza.

 On 11 January 2013, as he was only third choice at his position behind Ayoze and Evaldo, Pinto's loan at Deportivo ended and he moved to Segunda División's Racing de Santander for the remainder of the campaign.
-His only goal for the Cantabrians arrived on 23 February, concluding a 2–0 home victory over CD Mirandés, but the club eventually suffered a second consecutive relegation.
+His only goal for the Cantabrians arrived on 23 February, concluding a 2–0 home victory over Mirandés, but the club eventually suffered a second consecutive relegation.

 Pinto was an unused substitute as Rio Ave lost the finals of the Taça da Liga and the Taça de Portugal in 2014 to Benfica.
 He played against the same team in that year's Supertaça Cândido de Oliveira, missing in the penalty shootout to hand the opposition the title.